 History of Bom Jesus Church

-Old Goa is a historic city and served as the capital of the Portuguese in India from 16th to 18th century.
+Old Goa is a historic city and was the capital of the Portuguese in India from 16th to 18th century.
 During Portuguese rule, nearly 200,000 people lived in the city.
 After outbreaks of malaria and cholera, the Portuguese shifted the capital to Panjim.

 The big facade employs laterite stone in the construction.
 The church measures 183 ft (L) , 55 ft (W), and 61 ft (H).
 The main altar is 54 ft high and 30 ft wide.
-The pillars are made of basalt stone which was brought from Bassein, another Portuguese stronghold in India at that time..
+The pillars use basalt stone which came from Bassein, another Portuguese stronghold in India at that time.
+The floor is of marble inlaid with precious stones.
 The interior of the church is remarkable for its simplicity.

 The main altar holds a large statue of St. Ignatius of Loyola.
 It shows St Ignatius Loyola protecting a small figure of the infant Jesus.
 Above him is a representation of the Holy Trinity.